octarinesec/MAPL/README.md

 The MAPL rules have the following syntax:

-`<sender, receiver, resource, operation> : <conditions> : <decision>`
+`<sender, receiver, protocol, resource, operation> : <conditions> : <decision>`

-Essentially, a rule gives a decision wheteher the sender (client) may do the operaion on the resource of the receiver (server) when the conditions apply.
+Essentially, a rule gives a decision wheteher the sender (client) may do the operaion on the resource of the receiver (server) using the protocol when the conditions apply.
 The language is described thoroughly in [MAPL Specification](https://github.com/octarinesec/MAPL/tree/master/docs/MAPL_SPEC.md).

 # MAPL Engine